stefanbohacek/fediverse-embeds-wordpress-plugin/readme.txt

 == Description ==

+This plugin lets you optimize and customize embedded posts from fediverse platform that support this feature.

 Please visit the GitHub repo for instructions on [how to embed posts](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin#supported-platforms) and for [general FAQ and troubleshooting tips](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin#faq).

 [Learn more](https://stefanbohacek.com/project/wordpress-plugin-for-fediverse-embeds/) | [View source](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin)